What is Autism Spectrum Disorder?

 Adults with mild signs of autism may self-administer an ASD questionnaire like the Autism Spectrum Quotient to gain some insights.
 While these tests are not as reliable as a full professional evaluation, they can help adults understand their own behavior.

 What are the Characteristics of Autism in Adults

 Autism is characterized by numerous traits and symptoms, varying from one person to the next.
 Just like no single person is exactly the same to another, no person with autism is the same.
 That is why autism is considered a spectrum disorder.
 When looking at a rainbow, there is an array, or spectrum, of colors, and each color has countless shades.
 This is also true of the autism spectrum.
 Think of the colors and shades as the particular, one-of-a-kind characteristics of each individual with autism spectrum disorder.

 Individuals with autism spectrum disorder face a unique set of challenges in their daily lives.
 The challenges can alter their perception of the world and people around them in ways that others do not always understand.
 Some autistic adults may exhibit symptoms that resemble attention deficit hyperactivity disorder.

 An autism diagnosis can cause confusion and frustration on both ends, but knowledge is power.
 Understanding the signs of autism and how autism spectrum disorder impacts a person’s life can help both parties improve their interactions and communication.
 While autistic personality traits and symptoms can differ from one person with autism to another, there are some general characteristics of autism in adults.

-Here are five general characteristics of adults with autism.
+Here are five general autistic traits in adults with autism spectrum disorder.